-Are you looking for the top San Francisco Steakhouses?
-Are you craving top of the line steak during your stay?
+Are you looking for the top San Francisco steakhouses?
+Are you craving top-of-the-line steak during your stay?

 You will also find a number of dry-aged steaks on their menu.
-I love their shichimi fries and can never decide between their macaroni and cheese or the mashed potatoes as they are both delicious!
+I love their shichimi fries and can never decide between their macaroni and cheese or the mashed potatoes, as they are both delicious!

-It's another great place for that special occasion dinner or those looking to splurge on their night out on the town.
+This is a wonderful place for that special occasion dinner or those looking to splurge on their night out on the town.

-Average Price: Pix-fix menu is $230 a person, their main dishes range from $48 to $145 each
+Average Price: Prix-fixe menu is $230 a person, their main dishes range from $48 to $145 each

 Address: 448 Brannan Street

-The House of Prime Rib in SF's Nob Hill district is a historic restaurant that opened in 1949.
-Since that time, they have been pleasing customers with their marvelous prime rib dinners.
-A fun part about eating here is they slice your prime rib right at the table after they take it off a massive rolling metal container.
+The House of Prime Rib in SF's Nob Hill district is a landmark restaurant that opened in 1949.
+Since that time, they have been pleasing customers with their marvelous dinners, which feature some of the best prime rib you will ever taste in your life.

 The downside is they are VERY popular, so I recommend booking your table at least two to three weeks in advance.